Skip to Main Content

 How do I get authorized on equipment?

-Be a DMC member and ask one of our staff members which item you'd like authorizations on.
+Be a CMC member and ask one of our staff members which item you'd like authorizations on.
 As long as a qualified staffer and the equipment are available, we will then train you on how to use it which usually includes a short video and a one-on-one hands-on training.
 We may ask that you make an appointment for more advanced items like the Audio Studio.

-How do I print at the DMC?
+How do I print at the CMC?

 Traditional document printing is available at our in-lab Pharos Kiosk, and laser prints B&W or Color on letter, legal, and magazine sized paper.
+Please note that we have a limit of 25 copies per document print; please do not send multiple students from the same organization to print the same document.

-How do I 3D-print at the DMC?
+How do I 3D-print at the CMC?

-The DMC offers self-service 3D printing on Prusa i3 MK3S printers with a selection of filaments available for purchase (charged by the hour).
+The CMC offers self-service 3D printing on Prusa i3 MK3S printers with a selection of filaments available for purchase (charged by the hour).
 You must first be authorized on the 3D printers in order to reserve them.
 Set up an appointment at the front desk or contact us.

-After becoming a member of the DMC, you can check out a simple point and shoot camera without the need for an authorization.
+After becoming a member of the CMC, you can check out a simple point and shoot camera without the need for an authorization.
 To checkout more advanced cameras like DSLRs, you must first complete an authorization on our intro-level photo/video cameras (Canon t5i/Canon vixias).
 You can ask our staff about higher level camera authorizations if you are interested.

 If you are not yet a member, please plan accordingly as this whole process of getting a DSLR can take up to an hour for both the member orientation and camera authorization.